 Here’s a quick rundown of how you’ll use the string border you’ve put up:

 - Use the string as a guideline for where you should dig the edges of the patio.
 If you follow along the straight line of the string, you’ll be sure to end up with perfect lines and square corners.
+You can also use spray paint to mark the ground!

 - You’ll also want to use the string to make sure the area you’re digging for the patio out is level.
 Grab your measuring tape and measure from the string down to the ground where you’ve dug.
 You’ll want that measurement to be consistent across the entire patio.
-Obviously, you can’t check every inch of the patio, but you can make sure that the majority of it is dug to the same depth, and once you’ve got all of the areas near the string, it’ll be easy to see where the high and low spots are.

 Step Three: Lay Landscape Fabric